giosyrianos/form-validator-autocomplete/README.md

-# RoomexForm
+# Angular 14 reactive forms

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
 ## Implementation
 The application uses Angular 14.
 User Input is handled with reactive form and the Post Code field has a custom validator in order to combine the country value.
+Autocomlete uses suggestions from external API.
 UI is implemented with Angular Material and SCSS.
 Files and Folders are structured to support an application of a larger scale
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.